-This 10 - 75 meter horizontal loop antenna is fed with 450 ohm ladder line running down into the ham shack via a roof vent to a Palstar AT1500BAL balanced line antenna tuner.
+This 10 - 75 meter horizontal loop antenna is fed with 450-ohm ladder line running down into the ham shack via a gable end roof vent through the attic and down to a Palstar AT1500BAL balanced line antenna tuner in the shack.
 The above graphic depicts the overall layout of this loop cut to one full wavelength (270ft) on the lowest operating frequency (75 meters).
-The mean height of the loop above ground is about 60 ft.
+The mean height of the loop above ground is about 65 ft.

-Why feed a loop with balanced feed line?
+Why feed a loop with a balanced feed line?

 If you doubt the viability of feeding wire antennas like loops and dipoles with open wire line, read the following explanation courtesy of K5UA "Charles":

 There are two kinds of line loss, the matched line loss, and the mismatch line loss.
 Matched line loss is measured at different frequencies in db per 100 feet when the line is terminated into a load which is identical to the characteristic impedance of the line.
 The loss increases as the frequency increases.
 Mismatched line loss is an additional attenuation of the signal because of the line being terminated into a load which is different than the characteristic impedance of the line.
 This loss increases with frequency, but it also increases with the magnitude of the mismatch.
 Needless to say, lossy lines like the small coax have higher mismatched line loss numbers for the same amount of mismatch than the lower loss, large coax lines.

 Matched line loss is unavoidable, but mismatched line loss is avoidable if the load can be matched to the line at the load end of the line.
 An example of this would be a gamma match at the yagi terminals to transform the 16 ohm impedance of the antenna to the 50 ohm characteristic impedance of the coax.
 Another example would be to use a 4:1 balun at the antenna terminals to bring the 16 ohms closer to 50 ohms.